nichoth/levelgraph-live-stream/readme.md

 ### livefeed(leveldb, triple, [opts]) => readable stream

 Pass in the level or sublevel instance used by levelgraph and a triple.
 The opts arg is passed to [level-live-stream](https://github.com/dominictarr/level-live-stream).
-Return a readable stream the emits objects.
+Return a readable stream that emits objects.